Online Safety Policy

 ACL must ensure that it can demonstrate full compliance with the principles of the General Data Protection Regulation (GDPR).
 All staff are required to be familiar with Data Protection guidance, accessible on the VLE/ECC Intranet, or from their line manager.
 Any data breach or suspected data breach must be referred immediately to your line manager.

-Learners participating in remote learning to abide by the ACL Charter and all ACL policies.
+Learners participating in online learning are to abide by the ACL Charter and all ACL policies.
 These can be found on the VLE or by contacting your tutor/assessor.

 WORKING SAFELY ONLINE